Morpheus: The Greek Dream Maker

 Family of Morpheus

 The parents of Morpheus are a bit dubious and contested.
-However, it is for certain that a drowsy king by the name of Hypnos is his father, as mentioned earlier.
-It makes sense, since he is known as the god of sleep.
-The god of dreams being the son of the god of sleep seems within the realm of possibilities.
+However, it is certain that a drowsy king by the name of Hypnos is his father.

 Oneiroi

 The second son which he mentions goes by the name of Phobetor.
 He produces the forms of all the beasts, birds, serpents, and scary monsters or animals.
-The third son also was the producer of something particular, namely all the forms that resemble inanimate things.
-Think about rocks, water, minerals, or the sky.
+The third son also was the producer of something particular, namely all the forms that resemble inanimate things such as rocks, water, minerals, or the sky.

 The last son, Ikelos, can be seen as the author of dreamlike realism, dedicated to making your dreams as realistic as possible.